MethodsAndPractices/vsteam/.docs/Add-VSTeamProfile.md

 ### UseWindowsAuthentication

-Allows the use of the current user's Windows credentials to authenticate against a local TFS.
+Allows the use of the current user's Windows credentials to authenticate against a local Azure DevOps.

 ```yaml
 Type: SwitchParameter